|MC Square | Search|

 Messiah's Educational Approach

-Messiah College encourages its students to actively engage popular culture.
-At Messiah, we choose to engage with popular culture for the same reasons we are engaged with natural sciences, fine arts, literature, and social sciences: all of these are important parts of our world.
-In order to send our students into the world as servants, leaders, and reconcilers, they must know how to actively engage these areas as Christians.
+Messiah College encourages its students to actively engage popular culture for the same reasons we are engaged with natural sciences, fine arts, literature, and social sciences: all of these are important parts of our world.
+We believe engaging popular culture falls under the larger College-Wide Educational Objectives, which state:

 Messiah College's Pop Culture Q&A